redxdev/hvzsite-old/README.md

 Warnings about hard links being used instead of symlinks can be safely ignored.

+In production, you'll have to run this as well:
+    php app/console assetic:dump --env=prod --no-debug

 Finally, initialize the database schema by running:

     php app/console doctrine:schema:update --force